Ei3-kw/MATH3202/a1/doc/B/tealCowDiary.md

 # Section B: Report to the client

-Task:
-\begin{enumerate}
-    \item Brief insights into the: solution, such as identifying key constraints or explaining the effects of the additional requirements and options on costs.
-3 marks
-\end{enumerate}

 ## Communication 1
 Based on your initial communication, we understand you desire to determine the volume of whole and low fat milk which should be produced from your total supply to maximise income, all subject to constraints on milk fat.